-There you are, just living your life, when your mum declares you need to book a private dining room because your aunt’s schnauzer finally bagged a podium place at Crufts.
+There you are, just living your life, when your sibling declares you need to book a private dining room because your aunt’s schnauzer finally bagged a podium place at Crufts.
 Just us?
-Okay, well, there’s many reasons you might need a private dining room.
+Okay, well, there are many reasons you might need a private dining room.
 So whether it’s a family celebration, a big birthday, a press launch, or your boss has tasked you with scouting out a location for your work party, here are the best private dining rooms in London.

 private rooms for 8-15ish